Back to People

 1932Age 23

-Became engaged to Henrietta Riddle in 1932; the engagement was broken off in 1933 while Cooke was in America.
+Became engaged to Henrietta Riddle in 1932; engagement broken off in 1933 while he was in America.

 Confidence

-Sat on a BBC advisory committee (headed by George Bernard Shaw) concerning correct pronunciation.
+Sat on a BBC Advisory Committee chaired by George Bernard Shaw (advising on correct pronunciation).

 Confidence